qt/qtwebengine-chromium/chromium/docs/android_test_instructions.md

 It may not be immediately obvious where your test code gets compiled to, so here are some general rules:

+*  If your test code lives under /base, it will be built as part of the base_unittests_apk.
 *  If your test code lives under /content, it will probably be built as part of the content_shell_test_apk
 *  If your test code lives under /chrome (or higher), it will probably be built